myTokarz/IMAPEX_UCSDirector/README.md

 ##### **UCSD VACS (Containers on Steroids)**
 <p></P>
 ##### **UCSD IMC Supervisor** - <http://www.cisco.com/c/en/us/support/servers-unified-computing/integrated-management-controller-imc-supervisor/tsd-products-support-series-home.html>
-<p>Management Controller (IMC) Supervisor enables centralized management for standalone Cisco UCS® C-Series Rack Servers and E-Series Servers located across one or more sites.  ***Everything that can be done IMC Supervisor can be done in UCSD**.*  </P>
+<p>Management Controller (IMC) Supervisor enables centralized management for standalone Cisco UCS® C-Series Rack Servers and E-Series Servers located across one or more sites.
+Everything that can be done IMC Supervisor can be done in UCSD.
+This</P>